After Prostate Surgery

 - An early return of urinary control and sexual function based on preoperative function

 - A low complication rate

 After Prostate Surgery – Taking Care of Yourself is Essential

 After prostate surgery, it is essential to take proper care and precautions to aid in your recovery.
 This page provides general information about recovery times and follow-up visits.
 For additional detailed information about what to expect after prostate surgery, visit our what to expect – prostatectomy page.

 After Prostate Surgery – What’s Next?

 - Most of our patients start walking within 4 hours of surgery with help from our nursing staff.
 After you arrive home, try walking every hour for at least 10 minutes.
 Within a week, you should increase the amount you are walking.
-By 6 weeks you should be walking 3 or more miles a day to help strengthen the pelvic floor.
+By 6 weeks you should be walking 3 or more miles a day (based on individual limitations) to help strengthen the pelvic floor.

 - At first, walking outside is best.
 Don’t return to the treadmill until several weeks.
 Biking, motorcycling, horseback riding, yard/field equipment is not recommended for six weeks.